jonghojosephlee/AIFFEL_AI_Project_3-new-/README.md

 # AIFFEL_AI_Project_4

-This documents are about stock prediction process based on Time-Series & ARIMA
+These documents are about the stock prediction process based on Time-Series (Stationary) & ARIMA analysis.

+All CSV data were downloaded from Yahoo finance.